 “Ugh.
 Yeah, he probably didn’t want it to… what’s he always call it, ‘anchor’ me or whatever.”
 He’s still annoyed.
 He would definitely have made more time to read it if he knew that, and why hadn’t Gramps given it to him before his journey, when he had more free time?
 Well, other than maybe because he didn’t read anything that didn’t have to do with pokemon battles back then… “Anyway, I’m not far in it, but there was a thing about how leaders always stand at the top alone, right?
 It’s a bit different nowadays unless you’re Champion, but you still have your domain, and the decisions about what to do in it are all on you, or else you’re not really in charge.
 Even the League can’t come down here and tell you what to do differently, not unless you’re really screwing things up, and then they’d just Challenge you and crush you and run things themselves.”

-Erika nods, watching him curiously as her bayleef butts its head against her hand for more pets, expertly avoiding the sharp edges of the broad leaf growing from its forehead.
+Erika nods, watching him curiously as her bayleef butts its head against her hand for more pets.
+She gives them to it, expertly avoiding the sharp edges of the broad leaf growing from its forehead.

-“I don’t want to be that kind of Champion, but I also can’t leave things the way they are.
+“I don’t want to be that kind of Champion, but also don’t want to leave things the way they are.
 I can’t, not if I want to do everything I need to do.
 But… I don’t know how to get the right balance of power.
 If I accept your offer, I’m one step closer to the leader who leads alone.
 If I don’t…”

 “I understand,” Erika says, and takes on a lecturing tone.
 “That’s the volatile nature of power, of status, and why some cultures had many names for the different types, names that have been mostly lost with the global adoption of Unown.”